-On behalf of the board (the "Board") of Directors of the Group, I am pleased to present this annual report of the Group for the year ended 31 March 2020.
+On behalf of the board (the "Board") of Directors of the Group, I am pleased to present this annual report of the Group for the year ended 31 March 2021.

-The global market is full of challenges in the midst of the trade war between the United States and the PRC, and the Coronavirus Disease 2019 ("COVID-19") outbreak, As challenges bring opportunities, we strived harder to prepare ourselves and actively leverage our strength to diversify product portfolio, broaden customer base and introduce technology advance.
+The global market is full of challenges in the Coronavirus Disease 2019 ("COVID-19") outbreak, As challenges bring opportunities, we strived harder to prepare ourselves and actively leverage our strength to diversify product portfolio, broaden customer base and introduce technology advance.

-We are in the process in supplying the first pharmacy automation system in Hong Kong.
+We have succeeded in supplying the first pharmacy automation system in Hong Kong.
 Being the pioneer to introduce this kind of automation system in Hong Kong, we are responsible for the supply, installation and maintenance of this system.
 The successful experience of this new system will certainly help to solve the shortage in medical healthcare manpower and give strong confidence to other potential customers in Hong Kong.